fly-apps/example-guide/README.md

 The repository itself should carry all the example material.
 If you, for example, have multiple versions of the same file demonstrating different configurations, make sure those versions are available under a meaningful name.

-## How do I get paid?
+## Where can I find my completed Example?

-After your example and Readme are successully completed and have been transferred to us, submit an invoice for $400 and we'll pay you via Stripe or Transferwise.
-You can find your Example project in our [Guides](https://fly.io/docs/guides/) on our website.
+You can find your Example project in our [Guides](https://fly.io/docs/guides/) on our website along with a plethora of other contributions from our awesome community!